2024 Bowman Draft Baseball Returns!

 2015 GARBAGE PAIL KIDS 30TH ANNIVERSARY GARBAGE PAIL PRESIDENTS #1A CALVIN STOOLIDGE

 Presidents have always been ripe for parody and satire, whether it’s Mark Twain or Stephen Colbert doing the bit.
-Topps got into the act with its 2015 Garbage Pail Kids President insert featuring the likes of Calvin Stoolidge, Richard Triton, and Bill Slick-Ton.
+Topps got into the act with its 30th Anniversary 2015 Garbage Pail Kids President insert, featuring Calvin Stoolidge, Richard Triton, and Bill Slick-Ton.
+Although GPK had featured presidents in earlier releases, this was the first full release.

 Whether they’re paying homage or poking fun, the history of presidential cards is a long and storied one, befitting the scale, scope, and fame of the highest office in the land.